json-bateman/watchma/action-plan.md

     - [X] cache movies somehow - (Cached GET req for 1 minute)
     - [X] players add movies --> Aggregate all choices to vote on.
     - [X] Right now everyone gets their own unique streamed announcement response which I don't want // I want to stream a single message, need to save the res in room.Game.Announce
-    - [ ] Veto round
-    - [ ] Somehow lock users to current game, if they accidentally navigate away they can rejoin.
-    - [ ] Ending alternative, Host presses play, SSE event pushes everyone to a playing session of the movie in a `<video></video>` player.
-Now that would be sweet. `https://api.jellyfin.org/` might have endponts to do this, I think `GET/POST ---  http://localhost/Items/{itemId}/PlaybackInfo` this might be the api call
+    - [X] Multiple Rounds of voting to narrow down to a single winner

 - Deploy
-    - [ ] Deploy this as a docker container so people can download and use with their Jellyfin servers
+    - [X] Deploy this as a docker container
+    - [ ] Figure out how people can use this docker container with their Jellyfin servers
     - [ ] Figure out how to set env variables and upload stuff to dockerhub for unRAID

 - Side quests